Liam-Zhou/chuwa0904/ShortQuestions/hw3.md

 * Abstract classes can have instance variable and constants but Interface can only have constants
 * Abstract classes can have constructor but Interface can't
 * Abstract class methods can have any access modifier but Interface methods are public by default

+## Question 17 & 18 & 19
+In pattern folder

+## Question 20
+### Requirements
+* Vehicle types: The parking lot should support different kinds of vehicles like cars, bikes, trucks, etc.
+* Parking spots: The parking lot should have different types of parking spots for different vehicle type.
+* Ticketing and payment: The system should issue parking tickets and handle payments when vehicles leave the lot.
+* Code in Parking lot folder

+## Question 21
+There are Deque and Priority Queue extended from Queue.
+LinkedList and ArrayDeque extended from Deque.
+* LinkedList: It is a doubly-linked list that can be used as both a queue or a deque.
+Used when you need a easier insertion and deletion of element.
+* PriorityQueue: When you need to process elements based on priority rather than insertion order.
+Like the top k problem.
+* ArrayDeque: It is an array-based implementation of a deque.
+When used during if you want to avoid null pointers of the list and access element faster.